Ricardomol/pazdera.github.io/_posts/2015-11-23-release-checklist.md

 ## The checklist

-These are the steps I take when making any of my code open-source.
+These are the steps I take when making any of my code open source.
+They come in five sections in no particular order.
+You can use some, you can use all.
+The goal is to make it as easy as possible for others to find out about your project, learn how to use it and contribute back.
+Here it goes:

 <style>
     .checklist {